WebAssembly/spec/spectec/test-prose/TEST.md

 2. Assert: Due to validation, val_u1 is of the case CONST.
 3. Let (y_0.CONST i) be val_u1.
 4. Assert: Due to validation, (y_0 is I32).
-5. Assert: Due to validation, the type of stora_u0 is packedtype.
+5. Assert: Due to validation, the type of stora_u0 is packtype.
 6. Let pt be stora_u0.
 7. Return (PACK pt $wrap(32, $psize(pt), i)).